syne-tune/syne-tune/docs/source/tutorials/developer/extend_sync_hb.rst

 Given these classes,
 :class:`~syne_tune.optimizer.schedulers.synchronous.SynchronousHyperbandScheduler`
 is straightforward.
-It is a pause-and-resume scheduler.
+It is a pause-and-resume scheduler, and it implements the API :class:`~syne_tune.optimizer.schedulers.multi_fidelity.MultiFidelitySchedulerMixin`, so that any searchers supporting multi-fidelity schedulers can be used.
+More precisely, ``SynchronousHyperbandScheduler`` inherits from :class:`~syne_tune.optimizer.schedulers.synchronous.hyperband.SynchronousHyperbandCommon`, which derives from :class:`~syne_tune.optimizer.schedulers.scheduler_searcher.TrialSchedulerWithSearcher` and :class:`~syne_tune.optimizer.schedulers.multi_fidelity.MultiFidelitySchedulerMixin` and collects some code used during construction.

 * ``_suggest`` polls ``self.bracket_manager.next_job()``.
 If the ``SlotInRung``
   returned has ``trial_id`` assigned, it corresponds to a trial to be